 Prostate cancer often shows no symptoms in the early stages.
-If symptoms do appear, they can vary from man to man.
+In more advanced prostate cancer, symptoms may appear.
+However, they can vary from person to person.
 Since the prostate is close to the bladder and surrounds the urethra, which empties the bladder, most symptoms involve urination.

 Symptoms of prostate cancer may include: